richfrick/news-app/README.md

 The repo has an number of unit & integration tests which you can run should you want to check the impact of any changes you have made OR in the event you are a fan of testing.

 As part of this the database will be seeded before each test to ensure tests are not impacted by persistent data.

-Just run:
+1. run using docker

+    > docker-compose -f compose.test.yaml up --build --abort-on-container-exit --remove-orphans

+2. if you ar running locally
-    npm test
+    > npm test

-## 🤝 Useful Features
+## 🤝 Useful Info

-1. nodemon allows you to run the app and make changes without restarting it.
-To use this, in package.json update the "start" script to use nodemon

-   `"start": "nodemon ./app/listen.js"`
+**Gochas**

+When running using docker:

+`if the permissions are denied when the app_runner tries to access wait-for-it then run 'chmod +x scripts/wait-for-it.sh' from the root of the project`

+If you are seeing any issues when stopping and starting the app in containerssimply run the below followed by the compose up to re-start the app

+docker compose -f <compose_file_name>.yaml down -v